 Sitting somewhere amidst the worlds of formal and cocktail attire is the somewhat ambiguous semi-formal dress code.
 Not quite as done-up as formal attire, and not quite as contemporary as cocktail attire, semi-formal can be a hard dress code to pin down.
 The helpful part is, unlike strict dress codes, semi-formal is less restrictive and more open to interpretation.
 All you need to do is aim for a sharp and classic look that you’re comfortable hitting the dancefloor in.

 Formal dressing is about the overall look.
 Cocktail dressing is about the details.
 As for semi-formal dressing, well that’s all about the suit.
 Choosing a great suit that’s exceptionally tailored will go a long way to helping you pull off a sensational semi-formal look.
-When it comes to colour, opt for more subdued tones.
+When it comes to color, opt for more subdued tones.
 Understated neutrals and washed-out hues will do the trick for daytime weddings while turning up the intensity to something darker works for evening receptions

 The right pair of shoes will pull your semi-formal outfit together flawlessly, so make sure you put thought into your footwear.
 A dapper pair of brogues, Oxfords or loafers will suit well and elevate your look past those of other guests.
 Take your style up a notch by dabbling in suede or velvet.